 Falcons for grapes

-The New Zealand falcon or kārearea is the only remaining bird of prey endemic to
+The New Zealand falcon or kārearea is the only remaining bird of prey endemic to New Zealand.

 The New Zealand falcon is mainly found in heavy bush and the steep high country in the South Island and is rarely seen north of a line through the central area of the North Island.